dmduran12/personal-site/README.md

 ## Codespaces
 For development inside GitHub Codespaces, run the helper script.
-The repository includes a devcontainer configuration that installs Node.js 18 and pnpm for you:
+The repository includes a devcontainer configuration based on the `base:ubuntu` image.
+Node.js 18 and pnpm are installed via devcontainer features, ensuring the container can be created even if the Node-specific image is unavailable:

 ```bash
 ./scripts/start.sh